The First Step To Removing Epoxy Is Figuring Out How Tough Your Job Will Be

 – Check the size of your job in square metres so that you can calculate how long the long will take, how many grinders you need and how many diamonds you need will use.

-- When Removing Epoxy From Concrete check if multiple layers of epoxy were possible applied on top of each other that may need to be removed.
+– When Removing Epoxy From Concrete check if multiple layers of epoxy were possibly applied on top of each other that may need to be removed.

 – Check the access to the job site, as this will determine what size Concrete Grinder you can get into the job site, as well as if you will potentially need additional labourers to lift the heavy machines up things like stairs.

-- Do you own the equipment required for Removing Epoxy From Concrete? if not it will be expensive to hire, Epoxy Removal is slow making renting concrete grinders and dust extractors “per day or per hour” is not the appropriate way to take on such a project.
-It will also be very labour intensive and untrained people may injure themselves or fail the work as regular Concrete Grinding is a lot more straight forward then Removing Epoxy From Concrete.
+– Do you own the equipment required for Removing Epoxy From Concrete? if not it will be expensive to hire, Epoxy Removal is slowly making renting concrete grinders and dust extractors “per day or per hour” not the appropriate way to take on such a project.
+It will also be very labour intensive and untrained people may injure themselves or fail the work as regular Concrete Grinding is a lot more straightforward than Removing Epoxy From Concrete.

 The Second Step To Removing Epoxy Is Having The Right Equipment

 This is a short list of equipment you would require for Remove Epoxy From Concrete for smaller-sized jobs.
 For jobs of larger sizes, you would want to hire or purchase larger Concrete Grinders (Or more of them! and purchase a lot more diamonds! with a lot more labourers to operate the equipment)